• Skip to primary navigation

 Fitbit Versa 3

 Believe it or not, the Fitbit Versa 3 is even better reviewed than the Versa 4.
-And it’s lower priced.
+And it’s priced even lower.
 I guess not all “upgrades” are better.
 Users generally believe the Versa 4 is a better overall smartwatch.
 However, we turn to the Fitbit for its ability to track fitness.
-Apparently, the Versa 4 has okay distance tracking and not-so-great heart rate accuracy.
+Apparently, the Versa 4 has fairly good distance tracking but not-so-great heart rate accuracy.

 The Versa 3 is excellent for sports tracking.
-Most people know about its famed ability to log activities, which makes it perfect for runners and individual and team sports.
+Most people know about its famed ability to log activities, which makes it perfect for runners, or for individual or team sports.
 It’s definitely one of the best budget athlete watches.

 Pros:

-• An excellent sports watch thanks to activity logging
+• An excellent sports watch due to efficient activity logging

 • Even if you forget to start logging an activity, you get a 20-minute grace period